lioneltayyd/MADS-M1-analysis-of-price-sensitivity-to-various-factors/README.md

 Folder Name | Description
 --- | ---
-pipfile | For setting up the `pipenv` and tracking all the installed dependencies.
+config | For parameter configuration. modules | Contain all the custom classes and functions. notebook | Contain all the data processing steps and visualisation. pipfile | For setting up the `pipenv` and tracking all the installed dependencies.

+---

+## __Notebook Content__

+Notebook Name | Description
+processing_steps | Contain the step by step processing workflow before organising them into classes & functions. explore_visualisation | Just for visualisation exploration.

 ---